 Limited amounts of alcohol neither change the amount of anti-epileptic medication in your bloodstream nor cause seizures.
 However, anti-epileptic medications are known to lower alcohol tolerance, meaning you may get intoxicated quicker.
 This is a problem because many side effects of these medications are similar to the effects of alcohol itself.
 This combination might be even worse for you if you are already sensitive to anti-epileptic medications or alcohol.

-Speak with your doctor or pharmacist about how your medication interacts with alcohol as some medications have an absolute zero tolerance for alcohol, causing serious side effects, while medications may have a higher tolerance.
+Speak with your doctor or pharmacist about how your medication interacts with alcohol as some medications have an absolute zero tolerance for alcohol, causing serious side effects, while other medications may have a higher tolerance.
 This tolerance can also differ from person to person, depending on such things as nutrition, body mass and overall health.
 Based on these things, your doctor can give recommendations on how much, if any, alcohol you can drink.